mejiaj/uswds-contrib/CONTRIBUTING.md

 ### Create a draft PR

-Create a draft PR to let your peers be able to contribute and test features.
+Create a draft PR to let your peers contribute and test features.
-You also get a preview link that will let less technical people view your work.
+You also get a preview link that will let everyone on the team view your work live.

-Once your code successfully passes CI tests go back and update your original PR with a preview link.
+Again, update your original PR with a preview link.

 ## CI Process

 Tasks are defined in `.circleci` directory.
 When you commit and submit PR's to USWDS and USWDS-Site you'll see some checks are run.
 If they're all green then your PR should be good to review and merge.
 If not, you have to resolve the errors before.

+These checks run:
+- Accessibility tests
+- Code quality
+- Linting (JS/SCSS)
+- Dependency vulnerabilities

 ![](./images/uswds-checks.png)